dandelion-0/Whale_AWS_S3Browser/README.md

 2. Enter your AWS credentials (access key and secret key) in the provided fields.

-3. Click on the "Get BUckets" button to establish a connection with your AWS account.
+3. Click on the "Get Buckets" button to establish a connection with your AWS account.

 4. Once connected, you will see a list of your S3 Buckets in the left panel.